orris27/computer_science_notes/template/codes/python/readme.md

     import tensorflow.contrib.eager as tfe
     ```

-    3. training model in eager mode
+    3. training model in eager mode: `python xx.py` to execute the codes below
     ```
     import numpy as np
     import tensorflow as tf